Manga artist Satoshi Kon (Japan, 1963) debuted as an anime filmmaker with

 is not angry anymore that the film was never finished.

 The detective reenters Paprika's website one more time.

 Paprika has left a message for him: she congratulates him for catching

 recommends a movie.
 The detective walks to the movie theater where

 the movie is being shown.

-He died in 2010 before completing Yume Miru.
+He died in 2010 of cancer before completing Yume Miru.

 (Translation by/ Tradotto da xxx) |

 Se sei interessato a tradurre questo testo, contattami